-The state of Minnesota compels individuals who are not public employees, namely individual Medicaid providers, to accept an exclusive representative for speaking with the state over certain public policies.
+The state of Minnesota compels individuals who are not public employees, such as individual Medicaid providers, to accept an exclusive representative for speaking with the state over certain public policies.

-2. If exclusive representation is subject to First Amendment scrutiny, is it constitutional for the government to compel individuals who are not government employees to accept an organization as their exclusive representative for dealing with the government?
+They asked the Supreme Court to consider whether it is constitutional for the government to compel individuals who are not government employees to accept an organization as their exclusive representative for dealing with the government.

 While the Supreme Court ultimately decided not to grant certiorari to review the Bierman case, other cases raising similar issues have been before the Court even more recently.